AndrewTrepagnier/analog/README.md

-# Linear Algebra Anaolog Clock
+# Linear Algebra Analog Clock

 The goal of this project is to use linear algebra techniques in a creative way to manipulate the operating system’s (macOS) current time into an analog-style ASCII representation, using as few crates as possible.